The Limit Shape of a Stochastic Bulgarian Solitaire: The average shape result

 \underline{Regime 2}: $k>m$.
-If all $n$ cards have been picked at least once after $m$ rounds, this regime is empty, i.e.\ $\alpha_k=0$ for all $k>m$.
-The probability for this is $(1-(1-p)^m)^n$, since the probability that a specific card has not been picked after $m$ rounds is $(1-p)^m$.
+If all $n$ cards have been picked at least once after $m$ moves, all bowls in this regime are empty, i.e.\ $\alpha_k=0$ for all $k>m$.
+The probability for this is $(1-(1-p)^m)^n$, since the probability that a specific card has not been picked after $m$ moves is $(1-p)^m$.
 Thus,